In The News: 2019 Ethics & Compliance Year in Review

-- Pressure on supply chains in lower-margin industries, like retail, that may compromise ethical standards.
+- Pressure on supply chains in lower-margin industries, like retail, may compromise ethical standards.

-- The lack of transparency businesses provide regarding their supply chains, making it harder for consumers and regulators to know whether compliance exists.
+- The lack of transparency businesses provides regarding their supply chains makes it harder for consumers and regulators to know whether compliance exists.

 Conflicts of Interest

 The business sector relies on the integrity of auditors to build trust in businesses.
-When auditor objectivity and independence is questioned, it can throw doubt on companies’ financial statements.
-This past year, auditor independence was questioned in articles on PricewaterhouseCoopers, KPMG and RSM.
+Companies financial statements can be doubted when auditor objectivity and independence are questioned.
+This past year, auditor independence was questioned in articles on PricewaterhouseCoopers, KPMG, and RSM.

 - Hotel online booking sites using misleading sales practices